 This is the kind of side you could pair with all kinds of meals (chicken sausages, rotisserie chicken, roasts, fish, etc.).
 Plus, you can even toss the leftovers into quinoa or green salads the next day.

 I love the gorgeous color and the crisped, golden, caramelized edges.
-Cinnamon squash is a winner for sure!
+Roasted cinnamon squash is a winner for sure!

-Think of Thanksgiving.
+A PERFECT SIDE DISH FOR THANKSGIVING!
 This really is a perfect side dish you could serve for Thanksgiving if you’re looking for an alternative to sweet potato casserole or need an orange veggie.
-It’s just gorgeous and tastes amazing, plus is allergen free and can fit almost any diet from vegan to paleo diet.
+It’s just gorgeous and tastes amazing, plus is allergen-free and can fit almost any diet from vegan to paleo diet.
 Feel free to double the amounts for a crowd!

-Use Those Leftovers!
-If you don’t gobble this down in one swoop, the leftovers are awesome stirred into a fall quinoa salad (like this one), or tossed into a green salad (I’ve got an awesome fall Cobb salad recipe coming soon!)
+USE THOSE LEFTOVERS!
+If you don’t gobble this down in one swoop, the leftovers are awesome stirred into a fall quinoa salad (like this one), or tossed into a green salad, like this tasty Fall Cobb Salad with Cider Dressing.

 - Paleo or Vegan Sweet Potato Casserole